-Crafts teach children to focus on their tasks until their full completion and have a positive impact on their whole neurological system.
+Crafts teach children to focus on their tasks until their full completion, and have a positive impact on their whole neurological system.
 They develop fine motor skills, which is very important for the correct writing of letters and numbers.
 Depending on the age of the children, they do felting, knitting, sewing, beeswax and clay modelling, sculpture and woodwork.

-Free play, excursions, sports, museums
+Free play, outings, sports, museums

 Depending on the age of the students, there are also sports as part of the curriculum.